 Wakeup call with cup of hot tea/coffee.
 After breakfast go for Nature Walk: This exciting walk with the nature will introduce you the main features of eastern Chitwan sal forest, open grassland and revering jungle.
 Our guides will help you identify some species of birds, plants and other wildlife that you may encounter, Canoe ride along the Rapti River.
 An excellent opportunity for bird watching and for seeing the 2 rare species of crocodiles; the Marsh Mugger and the only fish eating Gharial then you will be taken to real nature walk with different type’s vegetation to see many different types of floras and faunas.
 Before lunch you can take a leisurely relax for a while.
 After lunch go for Jeep safari, an excellent opportunity to see four different kinds of deer, rhinoceros, monkeys, leopard, sloth bear, and if lucky, even the Royal Bengal Tiger.
 You will also encounter many other smaller mammals that have made Chitwan their home.
 Evening Slide presentation: One of our jungle experts will introduce background data and history of the Chitwan National Park as well as some other topics relating to wildlife.
 Overnight at Chitwan.

 Day 13: Chitwan – Kathmandu (B)

 Wake up call with hot Coffee/tea.
 After breakfast drive back to Kathmandu.
 (While you are leaning to village you can buy some souvenir or local product).
 Check in hotel.
-You will offer for the rest and refreshment in the hotel.
+Rest of the day is free for rest and refreshment in the hotel.
 Evening you can walk around the Thamel street for last minutes shopping.

 Day 14: Departure (B)